cityjson/RhinoCityJSON/README.md

 Outputs:
 * Settings.
 A settings string which can be fed into the Simple Reader and/or Reader component

-### LoD Reader
-The LoD Reader component extracts the LoD numbers stored in a file.

-Input:
-* Path.
-A path to a CityJSON file.
-Multiple file paths are optional, but discouraged to use due to slow performance.

-Output:
-* LoD.
-List of present LoDs.

 ### Bakery
 The Bakery component is a custom baking component that will not only bake the geometry, but also the related semantic data.